 (As you can see, Soundtracking is a real teacher favorite!
 This is by far one of my favorite lessons in the SEAL Teacher Training course.)

 How it Ties Together

 Everything seems to come together as you find yourself in this type of quality, Teacher-Centered professional development.

 You make small (and sometimes big) steps in your journey.

 And those steps lead to you improving what YOU do…

 And that leads to students becoming more engaged and growing in their social-emotional competencies.

 Yes.
 SEAL can do this for YOU too.
 I encourage you to continue to explore the possibilities of SEAL!

-In fact, you can start by learning The 3 Secrets to Integrating the ARTs with SEL when you attend my new, free webinar!
+In fact, you can start by learning all the possibilities with SEAL when you enroll in

 Click the image for more details!